zydou/arti/crates/arti-client/README.md

 * `experimental` -- Build with all experimental features above, along with all experimental features from other arti crates.

+[^1]: Remember, semantic versioning is what makes various `cargo` features work reliably.
+To be explicit: if you want `cargo update` to _only_ make safe changes, then you cannot enable these features.

 License: MIT OR Apache-2.0